dsphamgithub/tsda/README.md

 See the README in each model directory for experiment training configurations and evaluation results.

 All experiments were trained and evaluated on the Pawsey Supercomputer using Singularity containers for reproducibility.
-The `.def` file is below and the [full container is here]().
+The contents of the `.def` file are below and the [fully built container is available here](https://drive.google.com/file/d/1-bxwuiXSLRqCipo9ZdxuSVcF0MRo-9dd/view?usp=sharing).
 ```
 Bootstrap: docker
 From: nvcr.io/nvidia/tensorflow:21.05-tf2-py3